eshansurendra/eshansurendra.github.io/_projects/gen-AI.md

 github: https://github.com/eshansurendra/stable-diffusion-forensic-identification-working
 ---

-> This project is developed for the IEEE IES Generative AI Challenge- 2024
+> This project is developed for the IEEE IES Generative AI Challenge- 2024 by Team Decoders.
-> For detailed documentation and source code by Team Decoders, visit our [GitHub Repository](https://github.com/eshansurendra/stable-diffusion-forensic-identification-working).
+> For detailed documentation and source code, visit our [GitHub Repository](https://github.com/eshansurendra/stable-diffusion-forensic-identification-working).

 ### Project Idea